jonbish/custom-post-type-slides/readme.md

 Usage
 -------

-The following markups are supported.
-The dependencies listed are required if you wish to run the library.

 1. Install and activate the plugin
 2. Move the `taxonomy-cptslides_presentation.php` file to your theme directory
 3. Navigate to your permalinks page to flush your rewrite rules